lukmanr/CLVPipelines/README.md

 You are going to use [Cloud Shell](https://cloud.google.com/shell/) to install and configure Kubeflow Pipelines on Google Kubernetes Engine.

 ### Install Google Kubernetes Engine (GKE)
-Create a single-zone **Standard** cluster.
+Open a Cloud Shell session and create a single-zone **Standard** cluster.
 Make sure to replace the placeholders with your zone and cluster name.
 ```
 CLUSTERNAME=[your cluster name]
 ZONE=[your zone]